hkusoft/SharpDemos/Readme.md

 ###Introduction
-This code repository include lightweight C# source projects.
+This code repository include **lightweight** C# source projects.
 Each project is desined to:
 * Be self-contained and independeng
-* Fullfil single-purpose
+* Fulfil single-purpose
-* Minimized
+* Be minimized
-* Read for Copy & Paste use
+* Be ready for Copy & Paste

 The following projects are currently included: